Skip to content

 What you'll build

-In this tutorial, we are creating the mediation artifacts that can route a message to the relevant endpoint depending on the content of the message payload.
+In this tutorial, we are creating the mediation artifacts that can route a message to the relevant backend depending on the content of the message payload.

 When the client sends the appointment reservation request to the Micro Integrator, the message payload of the request contains the name of the hospital where the appointment needs to be confirmed.
 The HTTP request method that is used for this is POST.
 Based on the hospital name sent in the request message, the Micro Integrator should route the appointment reservation to the relevant hospital's back-end service.